-Shipboard fittings may be selected from an industry standard accepted (approved) by the Register in accordance with recommended minimum breaking strength of the mooring lines selected from Table 3.1.3-1.
+Shipboard fittings may be selected from an industry standard accepted (approved) by the Register in accordance with ship design minimum breaking load selected from Table 3.1.3-1.

 When the shipboard fitting is not selected from an accepted (approved) industry standard, the strength of the fitting and of its attachment to the ship shall be in accordance with 4.3.4 and 4.3.5.